 Top Tips

-Check out also these 3 delicious white cabbage juice recipes (see photo below)
+Check out also these 3 delicious white cabbage juice recipes as well as beetroot and carrot juice recipes.

 Which red cabbage juice is your favourite?
 Let me know in the comments below, thanks!